CXorf66

 CXorf66 also known as Chromosome X Open Reading Frame 66, is a 361aa protein in humans that is encoded by the CXorf66 gene.
 The protein encoded is predicted to be a type 1 transmembrane protein; however, its exact function is currently unknown.
-CXorf66 has one alias: RP11-35F15.2.

 There is a patent for CXorf66 under the file US 8586006 by the Institute for Systems Biology and Integrated Diagnostics, Inc.

 CXorf66 protein is a potential novel cancer biomarker.